Who cuts the grass?

 Why do you leave wild flowers growing?

 We always cut back grass and wild flowers when they stop road users from having a clear view.
-We try to leave wild flowers growing because they help support the environment.
+Otherwise, we try to leave wild flowers growing because they help support pollinators that are essential for the environment.